nalal/Windows-Telemetry-Remover/README.txt

-The file removes the following updates:
+The file removes DIAGTRACK and the following updates:

 KB971033 	Windows Activation Technologies
 KB3139929 	Security update for Internet Explorer